AmeriCommerce/rest-api/authentication.md

 3. After login, the user will be prompted to grant the app access on their behalf.

 4. The user will be redirected back to the `redirect_url` that you provided on the initial request with the following query string parameters.
-  * `ref` - An identifier to represent the handshake.
+  * `auth_id` - An identifier to represent the handshake.
   * `code` - A verification code.

 5. Generate a signature by concatenating the app's secret, `code`, `app_id`, `scope`, and `redirect_url`, then computing a SHA256 digest of the concatenated string.
 The digest should be in hex format.

 6. Send a POST request to `https://[mystorename.com]/api/oauth/access_token` with the following information in the request body (the `Content-Type` can be either `application/json` or `application/x-www-form-urlencoded`):
   * `app_id` - The App ID used to start this process.
-  * `ref` - The handshake reference given to you when the user returned to your application.
+  * `auth_id` - The handshake reference given to you when the user returned to your application.
   * `signature` - The signature you generated above: `SHA256(secret + code + app_id + scope + redirect_url)`.

 7. Read back the response from the POST request.
 If all goes well it should contain an `access_token` and `refresh_token`.
 That `access_token` can now be used to make requests against the API.